23tae/outfitai/README.md

 ```
 Required:
-  IMAGE_PATH          Path to image file or directory
+  IMAGE_PATH          Path to image file/directory or image URL

 Optional:
   --batch, -b         Process all images in directory